Floer homotopy theory and degenerate Lagrangian intersections: Morse theory: homotopy

 Now, let $\calP$ be any set.
-For any two $x,y\in\calP$ we may define a model $\calP(x,y)$ as follows (c.f. \cite[Definition 3.1]{AB24}).
-The objects are trees $T$ with only bivalent vertices whose edges are labelled by elements of $\calP$ such that the incoming leaf is labelled by $x$ resp. the outgoing leaf is labelled by $y$, there is a morphism $T_0\to T_1$ if $T_0$ is obtained from $T_1$ by collapsing internal edges, and the functor $\codim:\calP(x,y)\to\bbN_0$ is defined by counting the number of internal edges.
+For any two $x,y\in\calP$, we may define a model $\calP(x,y)$ as follows (cf. \cite[Definition 3.1]{AB24}).
+The objects are trees $T$ with only bivalent vertices whose edges are labeled by elements of $\calP$ such that the incoming leaf is labeled by $x$ resp. the outgoing leaf is labeled by $y$, there is a morphism $T_0\to T_1$ if $T_0$ is obtained from $T_1$ by collapsing internal edges, and the functor $\codim:\calP(x,y)\to\bbZ_{\geq0}$ is defined by counting the number of internal edges.
 There is a natural functor